-There’s much more detail on this in the Annual Admissions Statistical Report available at ox.ac.uk/adstats
+There’s much more detail on who attends Oxford in the Annual Admissions Statistical Report available at ox.ac.uk/adstats

 The University has access targets which form part of the Access and Participation Plan between the University of Oxford and the Office for Students.
 Our Access and Participation Plan is available to download.

 Graduate access at Oxford

 In the last few years, the University has been very proactive in developing strategies and initiatives to increase the number of promising postgraduate students from under-represented and disadvantaged groups at Oxford.
 A cross-institutional Graduate Access Working Group has been established to improve access and widening participation into graduate study for disadvantaged and under-represented groups.
 Under the aegis of this Working Group, a substantial number of initiatives, some of which are sector-leading, have been implemented.

-We operate an application fee waiver scheme for students from low-income countries and for UK applicants from low income backgrounds.
+We operate an application fee waiver scheme for students from low-income countries, refugees and for UK applicants from low-income backgrounds.
 Also, all UNIQ+ eligible applicants, whether or not they have been successful in obtaining an internship, receive an application fee waiver if they decide to apply for graduate study at Oxford.
-These application fee waiver schemes have expanded for 2022-23 entry, covering a larger number of applicants.